regro/regolith/news/cookie-news.rst

 **Fixed:**

-* Repo structure modified to the new diffpy standard
+* Repo structure modified to the new diffpy (cookiecutter) standard

 **Security:**